How to Demonstrate the Value of L&D and Secure Your Budget in 2026

 2. Remind them of their greatest assets – their people!

-As the backbone of any growing organisation, L&D is crucial for retaining and developing current talent, especially during challenging economic times.
+As the backbone of any growing organisation, L&D plays an important role in retaining and developing talent.

 By positioning effective L&D as a powerful tool for reducing turnover and supporting businesses in maintaining stability, your department can make a smart play – as long as you can prove it!